llms.txt: The Missing File for AI Discovery, Attribution, and Authority

 Whenever your structure changes—such as new pillar pages, author bios, or major service updates.
 Versioning it in your codebase is a best practice.

-Is llm.txt officially recognized as a web standard?
+Is llms.txt officially recognized as a web standard?

 Not yet, but adoption is growing among AI-focused agencies, knowledge graph engineers, and forward-looking publishers.
 It’s an emerging best practice analogous to early schema.org adoption.